PrzemekKozakQA/Memento-Flask-application/README.md

 #### 4. What is the technical stack of Memento?
 The Memento application was written using the following technologies:
-- Backend: Python language, Flask library and database SQLite
+- Backend: Python, Flask library and database SQLite
-- Frontend: HTML, CSS using Bootstrap and Jinja.
+- Frontend: HTML, CSS with Bootstrap and Jinja.
 JavaScript with the JQuery library was used for dynamic elements on the pages.

 #### 5. A detailed description of the application's source code:
 The main project directory contains the following files and directories: